Yuqos324/Yuqos324/README.md

 ### Hi there 👋
 Welcome to my Github profile!

-I am a student at CEP-CCIT-FTUI learning to become a software engineer.
+I am a student at CEP-CCIT-FTUI learning to become a programmer.

 <!--
 **Yuqos324/Yuqos324** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.